 When a service agreement exists between or among a manufacturer, dealer, and supplier to provide warranty service, the agreement shall specify which such responsible party is to remedy warranty defects.
 Every such service agreement shall be in writing.
-Nothing contained in such an agreement shall relieve the responsible party, as provided in this chapter, of responsible party undertaking such an agreement to perform the warranty service.
-However, any responsible party service obligations of another shall thereby become responsible both to that other responsible party and to the buyer for his failure to adequately perform as agreed.
+Nothing contained in such an agreement shall relieve the responsible party, as provided in this chapter, of responsibility to perform warranty service.
+However, any responsible party undertaking such an agreement to perform the warranty service obligations of another shall thereby become responsible both to that other responsible party and to the buyer for his failure to adequately perform as agreed.